Cthomasdesign/ChunkMonk/README.md

-# ChunkMunk 🧩
+# ChunkMonk 🧩

-ChunkMunk is a powerful document processing pipeline that chunks documents, generates metadata, and stores embeddings in Pinecone vector database.
+ChunkMonk is a powerful document processing pipeline that chunks documents, generates metadata, and stores embeddings in Pinecone vector database.
 It's designed to help you prepare your documents for RAG (Retrieval-Augmented Generation) applications.

 ## Features ✨